Evidence for a high-z ISW signal from supervoids in the distribution of eBOSS quasars: Introduction

-In a subsequent observational analysis of superstructures detected in the same DESI Legacy Survey photo-$z$ catalogue, \cite{Hang2021} also questioned the validity of the anomalous ISW signals themselves.
-They reported a null detection of ISW signals from their supervoid sample, and a marginal detection with no tension from superclusters.
+In a subsequent observational analysis of the super-structures detected in the same DESI Legacy Survey photo-$z$ catalogue, \cite{Hang2021} also questioned the validity of the anomalous ISW signals themselves.
+They reported no clear detection of ISW signals from their supervoid sample, and a marginal signal with no tension from superclusters.

 These new ISW results further complicate the picture, and they certainly warrant further studies and a better understanding of this important problem in cosmology.
+It will be especially interesting to explore if new models, similar to AvERA in their spirit but more detailed, could account for both the ISW, $H_0$, and ''lensing-is-low`` tensions in a joint framework \citep[see e.g.][]{Riess2019,Heymans2021}.